erkangcmn/hacktoberfest2018/README.md

 hacktoberfest is good event!
 have a nice day!
-Hi, Ý'm zortigo.
+Hi, I'm zortigo.
 Well come to Hacktoberfest 2018.